dsofe/lit_notes/repo/review-employer-firms-2023.md

 -	Aim is to understand the financing, debt needs, and experiences of small business owners
 - **2022 survey:** administered from 09/2022&ndash;11/2022; 7,864 respondents

-### Select findings on NYS and NY MSA firms:
+### Select findings on firms in the New York Metropolitan Statistical Area:

-&#10148; **Overall, the pandemic has had more negative effects on firms owned by people of color than on white-owned firms, including greater reductions to their revenue and employment.**

-&#10148; **Asian- and Black-owned firms were more than twice as likely as white-owned firms to be in poor financial condition at the time of the survey.**
+&#10148; **Demographic data on firm ownership.**

+&rarr; *Pctg. of firms by gender, race/ethnicity, and immigrant ownership:*
+  - Race/ethnicity of ownership
+    - White-owned, 67%
+    - Hispanic-owned, 15%
+    - Black-owned, 9%
+    - Asian-owned, 9%
+    - American Indian or Alaskan Native-owned, 56%
+  - Gender of ownership
+    - Men-owned, 67%
+    - Women-owned, 23%
+    - Equally-owned, 9%
+  - Immigrant ownership
+    - Majority-owned, 28%

-&#10148; **Black-owned firms were more likely than others to say credit availability was a concern.**
+&#10148; **Black-owned firms were more likely than others to say credit availability was a concern.**   # EDIT

+&rarr; *Pctg. of firms relying on personal savings or funds from friends and family:*  # EDIT
+  - Race/ethnicity of ownership
+    - Black-owned, 79%
+    - Hispanic-owned, 72%
+    - Asian-owned, 70%
+    - White-owned, 65%
+    - American Indian or Alaskan Native-owned, 56%
+  - Gender of ownership
+    - Women-owned, 74%
+    - Men-owned, 64%
+    - *Equally-owned, data not available/cannot be calculated*
+  - Immigrant ownership
+    - Women-owned, 74%
+    - Men-owned, 64%
+    - *Equally-owned, data not available/cannot be calculated*

 &#10148; **Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.**

 &#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**

-### Select findings on firms by gender and race/ethnicity of owners:
+### Select demographic data on firm ownership and findings from report:

 &#10148; **Gender *and* race/ethnicity ownership data.**